 Spanish Fish Stew

 This recipe is from my brother-in-law Drew.
-It is easy to make and taste’s delicious.
-You can substitute with other white fish such as cod or haddock although Hake is typically used in Spain.
+It is easy to make and tastes delicious.
+You can substitute with other fish such as cod or haddock although hake is typically used in Span.
 You could also add some mussels.
 Drew recommends you serve with some crusty bread to mop up the lovely sauce.

 - Prep Time: 10 min

 - Cook Time: 20 min

 - Diet: Low Calorie

 - 95g cooking chorizo, skin removed and cut into small slices

 - 1 red or yellow pepper, deseeded and chopped

 - 1 tin cannellini beans, drained and rinsed

 - 2 tsp (30g black olives, pitted and sliced in half